Best Mutual Funds to Buy for 2026 and Beyond

 - Expense ratio: 0.21%

-CFRA's 2026 price target of 7,400 is among the more conservative estimates for the S&P 500.
-It suggests the index will only deliver mid- to high-single-digit gains in the year to come.
+CFRA's 2026 price target of 7,400 was among the more conservative estimates for the S&P 500.
+It suggested the index would only deliver mid- to high-single-digit gains in the year to come.

 "Why so cautious?"
 Stovall says.
 "Still-high valuations, an elevated Buffett Indicator, a softening jobs market, and midterm elections present formidable headwinds."

-Per the former, Stovall notes that as of November 21, the S&P 500's market valued approached 180% of U.S. nominal GDP.
-"Historically, breaching 100% issued a cautionary signal, while eclipsing 120% raised a red flag."
+Per the former, at the end of Q1, the S&P 500's market value was 219% of U.S. nominal GDP.
+"Historically, breaching 100% issued a cautionary signal, while eclipsing 120% raised a red flag," Stovall noted in November.

-As for the latter, Stovall points to data since 1946 that shows the intra-year drawdown for midterm election years is 18%, which was the largest of all four years in the presidential cycle.
+As for the latter, Stovall cited data since 1946 that shows the intra-year drawdown for midterm election years is 18%, which was the largest of all four years in the presidential cycle.

-"The S&P 500 also experienced the weakest average annual price gain (3.8%) and rose in price only 55% of the time," he says.
+"The S&P 500 also experienced the weakest average annual price gain (3.8%) and rose in price only 55% of the time," he added.

 As the fund's name might indicate, this is a "global" (read: U.S. and international) fund, though it's split roughly 60/40 between domestic and international stocks.
 Manager Scott Rodemer holds more than 200 stocks of all shapes and sizes; large-cap stocks (70%) lead, but mid- (20%) and small-cap stocks (10%) are well-represented.